Eudora Welty: Photography

 While Welty worked as a publicity agent for the Works Progress Administration, she took photographs of people from all economic and social classes in her spare time.
 Her photographs from the 1930s focused on Mississippi's rural poor and the effects of the Great Depression.
 Collections of her photographs were published as One Time, One Place (1971) and Photographs (1989).
 Her photographs inspired several of her short stories, including "Why I Live at the P.O.", which was centered on a woman she photographed ironing in the back of a small post office.
 Although focused on her writing, Welty continued to take photographs until the 1950s.

+Welty's photographs were the subject of the National Museum of Women in the Arts exhibition Passionate Observer: Photographs by Eudora Welty which was on display October 27, 2003 to February 29, 2004.